Moscow threatens to speed missiles to Syria but also offers to delay

 WORRYING

-The Russian arms industry source said the S-300 missiles could not arrive in Syria for months, but the pace of delivery would be determined by the behaviour of Assad's foes.
+The Russian arms industry source said the S-300 missiles could not arrive in Syria for months, but the pace of delivery would be determined by the behavior of Assad's foes.

 "Regarding the deliveries of the S-300, they can begin no earlier than the autumn," the source said.
 "Technically it's possible, but much will depend on how the situation develops in the region and the position of Western countries."